-To adjust the PT position, 4 screws are available, shown in figure 3 (note that only 3 screws are visible in the picture, but there is a 4th one as well!).
-Starting from April 2017, these screws have been numbered (1 to 4) to make tracking the intervention(s) easier (see figure 4.
-Turning these screws you will pull up or push down the PT head, thus changing its tilt and making it possible to get rid of the unwanted contact.
+To adjust the PT position, 4 screws are available for each PT, shown in figure 3 (note that only 3 screws are visible in the picture, but there is a 4th one as well!).
+Starting from April 2017, these screws have been numbered (1 to 4) to make tracking the intervention(s) easier (see figure 4).
+Turning these screws you will pull up (clockwise turns) or push down (anticlockwise) the PT head, thus changing its tilt and making it possible to get rid of the unwanted contact.
 The procedure to follow is briefly described below.
-Note that nothing compares to a good 'hands-on' session with someone expert on the subject forming you.
-So, only people having had a 'training session' at Pico are authorized to adjust the PT position!
-The following notes are only a guideline/reminder.
+Note